Jerbits/versi-ui/packages/Typography/README.md

-# Versi UI
+# Versi UI - Typography

-The animation component for Versi-UI.
-This component utilizes React-spring
+The typography component for Versi-UI